erkobridee/astro-ts-tw-svelte/src/components/apache-echarts/energy-use-case/_energy-use-cases-plan.md

 > generate a new dataset based on the data generated for the electricity consumption,
 > it should be able to have more than one reference power
+>
+> it's defined at minutes aggregation level and for the higher levels
+> it will be the sum of it

 - unit: `kW`